BNewman917/bus-tracker/README.md

 <h3>Future Plans</h3>

-I plan to update this map with more options to show different bus routes.
-I am also working on having the bus information display by hovering the mouse over each icon, rather than needing to click.
+- More options to show different bus routes
+- Bus information displayed by hovering the mouse over each icon, rather than needing to click.

 <h3>Notes</h3>